Philip Woodward: Achievements in horology

-In retirement, Woodward wrote another classic book, My Own Right Time fondly known as MORT, a record of his passion for horology.
+In retirement, Woodward wrote another book, My Own Right Time, known as MORT, a record of his passion for horology.
 Along with many other topics, MORT describes in detail the design of his clocks, including his masterpiece W5.

 Woodward contributed dozens of articles to horological periodicals over more than 30 years.
 From his experience as a mathematician and analyst of complex systems, he has made major contributions to scientific horology, including the definitive analysis of balance springs and much work on the properties of pendulums.
-In 2006 the British Horological Institute published a hard-cover collection of 63 articles with new notes by Dr. Woodward.
-The collection, Woodward on Time, originally compiled by Bill Taylor, ASC. became instantly known as WOT.
+In 2006 the British Horological Institute published a hard-cover collection of 63 articles with new notes by Woodward.
+The collection, Woodward on Time, originally compiled by Bill Taylor, ASC, became known as WOT.
 It was very well received.

 W5 clock

-W5 was built in a small workshop with the simplest of tools, but displays an elegance of concept and design rarely seen in the history of the science.
-It was acclaimed by Jonathan Betts, the Senior Curator of Horology at the Royal Observatory, Greenwich as "the nearest approach to perfection by any mechanical timekeeper not employing a vacuum chamber".
-Woodward built even the case, assembling it with intricate but invisible hidden mitre joints.
+W5 was built in a small workshop with simple tools, and displays an elegance of concept and design rarely seen in the history of the science.
+It was acclaimed by Jonathan Betts, the senior curator of horology at the Royal Observatory, Greenwich as "the nearest approach to perfection by any mechanical timekeeper not employing a vacuum chamber".
+Woodward also built the case, assembling it with intricate but invisible hidden mitre joints.

-The eminent horologist Anthony Randall carried on a long series of timekeeping trials of W5, showing unprecedented accuracy over periods of more than 100 days.
-Although the clock was widely celebrated, and Dr. Woodward published a series of ever-more-detailed articles on its construction to encourage others to carry its ideas forward, no one completed another clock like it for more than twenty years.
-Finally, in 2006, the Australian clockmaker David Walter (now of Buellton, California) succeeded in making a highly skeletonized version that while quite different in details, closely followed the basic Woodward design.
+The horologist Anthony Randall carried on a long series of timekeeping trials of W5, showing unprecedented accuracy over periods of more than 100 days.
+Although the clock was widely celebrated, and Woodward published a series of detailed articles on its construction to encourage others to carry its ideas forward, no one completed another clock like it for more than twenty years.
+Finally, in 2006, the Australian clockmaker David Walter (now of Buellton, California) succeeded in making a highly skeletonized version that, while quite different in details, closely followed the basic Woodward design.